chiangs/jsf-solutions/readme.md

 This is the public repo for students who wish to contribute solutions and examples to lessons from [Learn JavaScript with Zell](https://learnjavascript.today/).

-If you need assistance in regards to this repo, you can contact me: [stephen.e.chiang@gmail.com](mailto:stephen.e.chiang@gmail.com) -or- @Stephen on Zell's Slack channel.
+If you need assistance in regards to this repo or want to be added on the contributor's list, you can contact me: [stephen.e.chiang@gmail.com](mailto:stephen.e.chiang@gmail.com) -or- @Stephen on Zell's Slack channel.

 ## Rules and procedure for contributing